yuhuan-wu/ECCV2022_ULLMC/README.md

 ## Results and models

 The model weights will be public gradually.
+The extracted code is `2050`.

 ### ADE20K